jamcodes/Always-be-learning/Libraries/sockets/notes.md

 freeaddrinfo(servinfo); // free the linked-list
 ```

-Setup for a client that wants to connecto to a particular server on a port
+Setup for a client that wants to connect to a particular server on a port
 ```C++
 int status;
 struct addrinfo hints;